AriFordsham/GHCWiki/debugging/compiled-code.md

 the best way to do that is to grep for `s28a` in all the modules of your program.

+## Setting up gdbinit

+As GHC's allocation of registers will vary depending on what architecture you're building for, you'll need to modify some values in your gdbinit to make things work for you.
+In particular, you need to know what values BaseReg and Sp are.
+You can find them out by looking at `includes/stg/MachRegs.h` (as well as all of the other registers.)
+In particular, on x86-32, BaseReg is in ebx and Sp is in ebp, while on x84-64, BaseReg is in r13 and Sp is in rbp.

 ## When you've found & fixed it

 - Tell someone, they'll probably be impressed :-)